Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_sub_panel.md

 Pulling the handle down extends the Tail Hook.

-The hook is utilized for field emergency arrestment and not for carrier operations.
+> 💡 The hook is utilized for field emergency arrestment.
+The F-4E does not support carrier
+> operations.

 ## KY-28 Mode Light Panel